-An exhibition that draws attention to the erosion of solitude from contemporary culture.
-Two immersive installations housed in shipping containers invite passing pedestrians to reflect on what we readily give up in pursuit of constant connectivity.
+An exhibition about the erosion of solitude from contemporary culture.
+Two immersive installations housed in shipping containers invited passing pedestrians to reflect on what we readily give up in pursuit of constant connectivity.

 *Photos by Rémi Carreiro

 Working Models was a multi-media exhibition that probed the role of working models in design research.
 The selections demonstrated the possibilities of models to work in various modes: Concept, Process, Detail, Digital, Performance and Illustrative.

 Seeing Voices suggested that a telephone is more than an everyday object that connects us; the icon represents a vast social history of exchange.
 The exhibition featured seven distinct research projects, all exploring the meaning and impact of telephony.

 STUFF explored ways in which we assimilate the culture of obsolescence - a context where objects that are intimately tied to our identity are built to break down.
 The works of 14 artists chosen from an open call spoke to this theme and were presented in dialogue with one another.